 Primary Oversight Responsibilities

-- Effective Board Governance – to excel in our duties, we need to be functioning properly as a Board with strong members possessing the right skills and the right information to thoroughly discuss issues and come to the best decision as a board of directors.
+- Effective Board Governance – to excel in our duties, we need to be functioning properly as a Board with strong members possessing the right skills and the right information to thoroughly discuss issues and come to the best decision as a Board of Directors.

 - The Board and each committee have the authority to retain and terminate independent professionals, and each has the authority to approve all fees payable to an independent professional.
-Directors may retain and terminate an independent professional with the prior approval of the Board Chairperson.
+Directors may retain and terminate an independent professional with the prior approval of the Board Chair.

 Meeting these objectives requires thorough preparation for meetings, a deep understanding of the issues, strength of character, integrity, an inquiring mind and a solid understanding of the fiduciary role of a director.